jdbctemplatemapper/jdbctemplatemapper/README.md

 ## Spring bean configuration for JdbcTemplateMapper

- 1. Configure the JdbcTemplate bean as per Spring documentation
- 2. Configure the JdbcTemplateMapper bean.

- **Note: An instance of JdbcTemplateMapper is thread safe**

 JdbcTemplateMapper should be prepared in a Spring application context and given to services as a bean reference.
 JdbcTemplateMapper caches Table meta-data and SQL.

+ **Note: An instance of JdbcTemplateMapper is thread safe**

 See an example of JdbcTemplateMapper configuration used in an application [here](https://github.com/jdbctemplatemapper/using-spring-jdbctemplate-with-jdbctemplatemapper/blob/master/src/test/java/io/github/ajoseph88/jdbctemplatemapper/config/JdbcTemplateMapperConfig.java).